michaelxmroz/YAGE/README.md

 Please note that the Zig frontend is still very much a work-in-progress and development is ongoing for properly supporting crucial systems such as I/O, timing and rendering.

 ## Dependencies
-The Windows front-end depends on WinAPI and the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
+The Windows front-end depends on
+- [Dear imgui](https://github.com/ocornut/imgui), [Vulkan Headers](https://github.com/KhronosGroup/Vulkan-Headers) and [Volk](https://github.com/zeux/volk/), which are included through submodules and
+- [Shaderc](https://github.com/google/shaderc) and [Portaudio](https://portaudio.com/), which are automatically pulled through VS2022's vcpkg integration.

 The RasPi 4 kernel depends on [Zig](https://ziglang.org/download/).

 The back-end (YAGECore) is pure C++ without any external dependencies.
 It exposes a C API for binding to the Zig kernel.

-The unit tests require the [Google Test](https://github.com/google/googletest) framework.
+The unit tests require the [Google Test](https://github.com/google/googletest) framework, which is automatically pulled through NuGet.

 ## Usage